BoxOfDevs/BoxOfBits/BoxOfBits/resources/ReadMe.md

     IMPORTANT CONTRIBUTING/REDISTRIBUTING NOTE:

-        Anyone may contribute and/or redistribe this plugin as long as my permission is given when i will then give further details.
+        Anyone may contribute to and/or redistribe this plugin as long as my permission is given when i will then give further details.

 _______________________________________________________________________________________________________________________________